The museum is temporarily closed. Learn more.

 All services mentioned are also available for students with disabilities.
-Visit our online school tour request form, or call (612) 870-3140 to request a form.
+Click here to fill out and send in our online school tour request form, or email firstname.lastname@example.org.
 Please indicate all requests for accommodation on the form.
+To learn more about school tours at Mia, click here.